duke-git/lancet/README.md

-func ClearFile(path string) error //write empty string to path file func CreateFile(path string) bool // create a file in path func CopyFile(srcFilePath string, dstFilePath string) error //copy src file to dst file func IsExist(path string) bool  //checks if a file or directory exists func IsDir(path string) bool //checks if the path is directy or not func ListFileNames(path string) ([]string, error) //return all file names in the path func RemoveFile(path string) error //remove the path file func ReadFileToString(path string) (string, error) //return string of file content func ReadFileByLine(path string)([]string, error) //read file content by line
+func ClearFile(path string) error //write empty string to path file func CreateFile(path string) bool // create a file in path func CopyFile(srcFilePath string, dstFilePath string) error //copy src file to dst file func FileMode(path string) (fs.FileMode, error) //return file's mode and permission func MiMeType(file interface{}) string //return file mime type, file should be string or *os.File func IsExist(path string) bool  //checks if a file or directory exists func IsLink(path string) bool //checks if a file is symbol link or not func IsDir(path string) bool //checks if the path is directy or not func ListFileNames(path string) ([]string, error) //return all file names in the path func RemoveFile(path string) error //remove the path file func ReadFileToString(path string) (string, error) //return string of file content func ReadFileByLine(path string)([]string, error) //read file content by line func Zip(fpath string, destPath string) error //create zip file, fpath could be a single file or a directory func UnZip(zipFile string, destPath string) error //unzip the file and save it to destPath
 ```

 #### 5. formatter is for data format